-Public consultation summary and considerations report for the 2020 pubic comment period
+Public engagement summary and considerations report for the 2020 public comment period

-October 2020 – Public Consultation Summary and Considerations Report: Summit Earthworks Derwent Way Soil Transfer and Barge Facility [PDF]
+October 2020 – Public Engagement Summary and Consideration Report: Summit Earthworks Derwent Way Soil Transfer and Barge Facility [PDF]

 (Summary and report for May 29 – July 6, 2020 public comment period.
 Posted October 2020.)

-Public consultation summary and considerations report for the 2017 public comment period
+Public engagement summary and considerations report for the 2017 public comment period

-May 2019 – Public Consultation Summary and Consideration Report: Summit Earthworks Derwent Way Soil Transfer and Barge Facility [PDF]
+May 2019 – Public Engagement Summary and Consideration Report: Summit Earthworks Derwent Way Soil Transfer and Barge Facility [PDF]